 A 28-year-old man was involved in a motorcycle collision, sustaining multiple injuries.
 The man hit the side of a trailer and was thrown off his motorcycle.

-A 45-year-old woman with leg weakness called EMS to her home.
+A 45-year-old woman with lower extremity weakness called EMS to her home.
 The patient was transported to a hospital ED with “new weakness and altered sensation to bilateral lower extremities.”

 A 66-year-old man came to the emergency department (ED) at 9:11 p.m. with chest pain.
 He was triaged at 9:14 p.m.